-Tongue-Tie Surgery Specialist In Frisco, TX
+Tongue-Tie Release Surgery Specialist in Frisco, TX

 What is Tongue-Tie in Children?

-- A tight or thick lingual frenulum can restrict the tongue’s ability to move freely.
+A tight or thick lingual frenulum can restrict the tongue’s ability to move freely.

-- Tongue-tie can cause difficulties with breastfeeding, eating, and speech development.
+Tongue-tie can cause difficulties with breastfeeding, eating, and speech development..

-- A simple frenectomy can improve oral function and overall health in children.
+A simple frenectomy can improve oral function and overall health in children.

 Signs Your Children May Have Tongue-Tie